Dallas, TX Doctors Serving Office Workers Who Experienced an Injury at Work

 - Assaults/Workplace violence.
 According to OSHA, a shocking two million people are affected by workplace violence each year, and about 400 people are killed in workplace violence incidents in the workplace each year.
 This is truly a real problem and a real cause of injury in offices across the country.
 Workplace violence injuries can range from contusions to broken bones to traumatic brain injuries.

 The Texas Office Worker Injuries That We See Most

-The above causes of office worker injuries can result in a wide range of medical issues, from bumps and bruises to life-altering conditions like herniated discs and traumatic brain injuries.
-Below are five of the most common office worker injures that we treat at our clinic:
+The above accidents can result in a wide range of medical issues, from bumps and bruises to life-altering conditions like herniated discs and traumatic brain injuries.
+Below are five of the most common consequences that our Dallas injury at work doctors treat at our clinic:

 - Tendonitis.
 Tendonitis, when the tendons that connect muscles to bones becomes inflamed, is a common medical condition tied to overuse and repetitive stress in office workers.
 It can affect a number of areas in the body and results in pain and tenderness that can make working difficult or impossible.